w3kp/tiktok-downloader/README.md

 Underneath the surface, my script uses [yt-dlp](https://github.com/yt-dlp/yt-dlp) for downloading, which is the only external dependency[^1].
 If downloading fails, check if [yt-dlp](https://github.com/yt-dlp/yt-dlp) is installed and up-to-date.

-The script is confirmed working on macOS[^1], but it should run on all platforms with Bash and yt-dlp installed.
+The script is confirmed working on macOS[^1] and Ubuntu, but it should run on all platforms with Bash and yt-dlp installed.

 ## Features